If you are comparing the best areas to stay in CDMX in 2026, the same three names come up again and again: Condesa, Roma Norte, and Polanco.

 If you are planning a 1-3 month remote-work stay in Mexico City in 2026, this choice shapes your monthly burn rate, your daily rhythm, and how much traffic friction you absorb every week.
+Even for a shorter stay, the same tradeoffs matter: sleep, budget, walkability, restaurants, safety perception, and how often you want to cross the city.

 Here is the short answer: